-15.8.4 Bachelor of Science (Dental Hygiene Specialization) Post Diploma Degree Completion Program
+15.9.6 Bachelor of Science (Dental Hygiene Specialization) Post Diploma Degree Completion Program

-Effective for the intake for September 2003, only electronic applications will be accepted.
+Only electronic applications will be accepted.
 To access the online application for the University of Alberta go to www.registrar.ualberta.ca

-I. Academic Admission Requirements
+Academic Admission Requirements I.

 This program is for graduates of University of Alberta, Dental Hygiene Program or dental hygiene graduates of other accredited Canadian or international dental hygiene programs.
-Students will be placed in program A, B, or C depending on the year and place of graduation (refer to §104.4).
+Students will be placed in program A, B, or C depending on the year and place of graduation (refer to §114.4).
 The main criterion for admission is academic standing.
-Enrolment is limited to 15 annually for the combined degrees completion programs.
+Enrolment is limited to 15 annually for the combined degree completion programs.